DevExpress/testcafe/docs/articles/documentation/test-api/README.md

 ---
 # Test API

+TestCafe allows to write tests using both the TypeScript and modern JavaScript with the latest features like async/await.

 This section demonstrates how to organize test code and describes the API used to manipulate the webpage and check its state.

 It contains the following subsections